himaatluri/coffee-tracking-app/README.md

-# Coffee Ratio Tracker
+# Brew Metrics

-A web application for tracking and analyzing coffee brewing ratios, helping coffee enthusiasts perfect their brew.
+A web application for tracking and analyzing coffee brewing metrics, helping coffee enthusiasts perfect their brew.

 ## Features